gregcox7/StatLabs/docs/01-exploring.md

 The line at the end splits the plot into different "facets", one for each level of the `residence` variable.
 Note that we have to put the "faceting" variable name in quotes (for some reason).
 The result makes it easy to see that the distribution of passengers across classes is different depending on where they were from---Americans on the *Titanic* tended to be wealthier first class passengers, relative to passengers from Britain or elsewhere.

 ::: {.exercise}
 Make a bar chart that shows the number of people who either did or did not survive depending on their country of residence.
-To do this, fill in the blanks in the code below:
+To do this, fill in the blanks in the code below so that each "facet" corresponds to country of residence and each "facet" has two bars in it, one bar for survivors and one bar for non-survivors.

 ```r